-Men who have received scholastic credit for the work done in the S. A. T. C. shall be held for 240 credits for graduation.
+Men who have received scholastic credit for the work done in the S. A. T. C. shall not be granted service credit.

-THE STUDENT COUNCIL.
+THE STUDENT COUNCIL

 The Student Council shall be composed of six members, three from the Senior class, two from the Junior class, and one from the Sophomore class.
 The Council members shall be elected by their respective classes at the general election, at least two weeks before the close of the winter term of the year previous to their term of office.
 These new men shall attend all meetings of the old council during the spring term and take their office the next fall term.
 Vacancies shall be filled by their respective classes.